SED-ML/KiSAO/trunk/libkisao/README.txt

 - javadoc/* folder contains java documentation for libKiSAO.
 - example/* folder contains Main.java example class, showing how libKiSAO might be used.

-This version is a 1.0.2-rc5 release candidate.
+This version is a 1.0.3-rc release candidate.

+libKiSAO 1.0.3-rc
+- similar algorithm finding methods improved by not taking into account subsumption-like (organizational) algorithms
+- KiSAO id to identifiers.org URL conversion supported
+- identifiers.org URLs supported by searchById method

-libKiSAO 1.0.2rc5
+libKiSAO 1.0.2-rc5
 - general ontology querying functionality was separated from KiSAO-specific one and extracted to a separate package.

-libKiSAO 1.0.2rc4
+libKiSAO 1.0.2-rc4
 - getNMostSimilarAlgorithms method was added
 - getComplexAlgorithms and isComplex methods were added

-libKiSAO 1.0.2rc3
+libKiSAO 1.0.2-rc3
 - return type of getAllAlgorithms/Parameters/Characteristics methods was changed to Set<IRI> (was List<IRI>)
 - getMiriamURIByIRI method was renamed to getMiriamURI
 - getIdByIRI method was renamed to getId
 - getIRIByName and getIRIByNameOrSynonym methods were replaced with searchByName
 - getIRIbyMiriamURIorId method was replaced with searchById

-libKiSAO 1.0.2rc2
+libKiSAO 1.0.2-rc2
 - annotation IRIs for definitions and synonyms were updated to be compatible with KiSAO 2.2

-libKiSAO 1.0.2rc2
-- annotation IRIs for definitions and synonyms were updated to be compatible with KiSAO 2.2

-libKiSAO 1.0.2rc1
+libKiSAO 1.0.2-rc1
 - more methods for retrieving similar algorithms
 - more code examples

-libKiSAO 1.0.1rc1
+libKiSAO 1.0.1-rc1
 - compatible with java 1.5

-libKiSAO 1.0rc1
+libKiSAO 1.0-rc1
 - compatible with java 1.6

 Please send bug-reports, suggestions and comments to the KiSAO tracker at <https://sourceforge.net/tracker/?group_id=293617>